danobi/dxuuu.xyz/src/sudo.md

 > Only forward user-generated signals not sent by a process in the command's
 > own process group. [...]

+This explains the discrepancy we saw earlier. `bash` runs all the commands in the script in the same process group, so `kill`'s signals were being ignored by `sudo` b/c `kill` is in the same process group as `dd`.

 In my opinion this is surprising and unexpected, if only because this behavior is undocumented.
 That being said, I did manage to find a zero point [stack overflow][3] answer for a `setsid` workaround.
 But I think that just proves my